kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

   stall:
     enable: True                                      # Enable stall monitoring.
 Attarget must be enabled for this functionallity
     time:
-      timeout: 10000                                  # If not attarget after "timeout" cycles after trajectory generator is ready then drive will disable
+      timeout: 10000                                  # If not at target after "timeout" cycles after trajectory generator is ready then drive will disable
       factor: 5.0                                     # Measures duration of last motion command (busy high edge to busy low edge).
 The new timeout will be defined as this duration multiplied by this factor.
 The timeout finaly used for stall detection will be the longest (of time.timeout and calculated from time.factor).

 plc: